 Fig.~\ref{fig-ERTD_gpmean_f1322} shows two functions for which forcing exploitation was beneficial: the mean is useful when optimizing the Sharp Ridge function (f13) or the Weierstrass function (f16) but it is detrimental to a search on Gallagher's Gaussian 21 Peaks (f22).

 Overall, EGO is sometimes found to struggle to exploit sufficiently, and using an occasional GP mean acquisition seems to be slightly beneficial, in particular towards late iterations.
-More advanced approaches that were not tested here, e.g. \cite{mcleod2018optimization}, could prove beneficial in this scenario.
+These observations point to the same overall tendency as the ones of another \COCO study \cite{rehbach2020expected} that additional exploitation helps BO searches.
+More advanced approaches that were not tested here, e.g. \cite{mcleod2018optimization,de2021greed}, could prove beneficial in this scenario.